 Service Contracts – at least 50%

 Supply Contracts (if you are the manufacturer) – at least 50%

 General Construction – at least 15%

 Specialty Construction – at least 25%

-Reseller who is not a manufacture – no requirement
+Reseller who is not a manufacturer – no requirement

 Most often at the ED/WOSB’s offices.